gtker/wow_messages/README.md

 Run `cargo run -p wow_message_parser && cargo test` to "compile" all libraries and ensure that there are no issues.

+The following environment variables can be used with the parser:

+* `WOWM_WIRESHARK`: must point to a valid `packet-woww.c` in a wireshark repo.
+This file will then be modified with the auto generated Wireshark messages.

 ## License

 Licensed under either of